amatsuda/html5_validators/README.md

 ## What is this?

-html5_validators is a gem/plugin for Rails 3+ that enables client-side validation using ActiveModel + HTML5.
+html5_validators is a gem/plugin for Rails 3+ that enables automatic client-side validation using ActiveModel + HTML5.
 Once you bundle this gem on your app, the gem will automatically translate your model validation code into HTML5 validation attributes on every `form_for` invocation unless you explicitly